Second Trimester: Blood Glucose

 - If the challenge test is abnormal, perform a 3-hour oral glucose tolerance test.
 After a woman's fasting glucose level is measured, she is given a 100-gram glucose dose and her glucose is measured at timed intervals.
 If at least two of the glucose levels at fasting, 1 hour, 2 hour, or 3 hour are above a certain level, then a diagnosis of gestational diabetes is made.

-ACOG currently recommends the two-step approach while the ADA says either the one-step or two-step approach is appropriate.
+ACOG and the National Institutes of Health consensus conference currently recommend the two-step approach, the Endocrine Society recommends the one-step approach, and the American Diabetes Association (ADA) says either the one-step or two-step approach is appropriate.

 For women with gestational diabetes, diet control and/or insulin injections throughout the rest of the pregnancy may be required to bring glucose levels down to normal levels.
 In most cases, gestational diabetes will go away after delivery, but women who have gestational diabetes will be at an increased risk of having it again with subsequent pregnancies and of developing diabetes in the future.
 Some organizations, including ACOG and the ADA, recommend that women diagnosed with gestational diabetes be screened 6-12 weeks after delivery for diabetes that persists.